chef-boneyard/chef-web-docs-2016/release_11-x_master/upgrade_server_ha.rst

 This topic describes the upgrade process from |chef private| to |chef server oec|.
 The upgrade process will require downtime equal to the amount of time it takes to stop all of the machines, run |debian dpkg| or |rpm|, and then upgrade each of the machines.
 The final step will remove older components (like the |couch db|) and will destroy the data after the upgrade process is complete.

-Please :doc:`view the notes </upgrade_server_ha_notes>` about the high availability |chef server oec| upgrade for any changes that may exist for your upgrade process.
+Please `view the notes <http://docs.getchef.com/upgrade_server_ha_notes.html>`_ about the high availability |chef server oec| upgrade for any changes that may exist for your upgrade process.

 To upgrade to |chef server oec|, do the following:

 #.
-Run the following on all machines to make sure all services are in a sane state.
+Run the following command on all machines to make sure all services are in a sane state.

    .. code-block:: bash